MarcoJanse/AZ-305/MS-Learn/MS-Learn-notes-AZ-305.md

 ![Azure Synapse Analytics Overview](Images/azure-synapse-analytics-overview.png)

+Some use cases for Azure Synapse Analytics are:

+- Data lake exploration
+- Data warehouse modernization
+- Machine learning
+- Business intelligence

 ### Azure Stream Analytics

 The process of consuming data streams, analyzing them, and deriving actionable insights is called stream processing.
 [Azure Stream Analytics](https://github.com/GitHubber17/learn-pr/blob/update-az-305-data-integration-1/azure/stream-analytics/stream-analytics-introduction) is a fully managed (PaaS offering), real-time analytics and complex event-processing engine.
 It offers the possibility to perform real-time analytics on multiple streams of data from sources like IoT device data, sensors, clickstreams, and social media feeds.

+Some use cases for Azure Stream Analytics are:

+- Real-time fraud detection
+- Anomaly detection
+- Smart metering
+- Dashboarding

 #### Things to know about Azure Stream Analytics